MaliyappaTeggi/Odata-service/README.md

 ```

-### To use the filter entity use the below command
+### To use the filter entity service use the below command

 ```
 python odata_service.py filter_entity